LuXuefei/FastKriging/README.md

 * The codes used for the 21-Input Simulator are included.

-Requires DACE - A Matlab Kriging Toolbox, Version 2.0, available at http://www.omicron.dk/dace.html
+To reproduce the comparison with DACE: You may download DACE - A Matlab Kriging Toolbox, Version 2.0, at http://www.omicron.dk/dace.html

 * Contact us:
 Xuefei.lu@ed.ac.uk